-The gun industry already draws this distinction by offering magazines for sale as "accessories," not firearms or ammunition.
-Historical sources also support the conclusion that accessories that merely enhance an already functional firearm are not "arms."
-In his dissent in Heller, Justice Stevens cited a Virginia militia law that "ordered that 'every one of the said officers . . . shall constantly keep the aforesaid arms, accoutrements, and ammunition, ready to be produced whenever called for...."
-554 U.S. at 650 (Stevens, J., dissenting) (quoting Act for Regulating and Disciplining the Militia, 1785 Va.
+not "arms."
+In his dissent in Heller, Justice Stevens cited a Virginia militia law that 2 "ordered that 'every one of the said officers . . . shall constantly keep the aforesaid 3 arms, accoutrements, and ammunition, ready to be produced whenever called 4 for...."
+554 U.S. at 650 (Stevens, J., dissenting) (quoting Act for Regulating and 5 Disciplining the Militia, 1785 Va.
 Acts ch.
 1, § 3, p.
 2).
-This founding-era source clearly distinguished between "arms," "ammunition," and a third category, "accoutrements," analogous to accessories like expanded-capacity magazines.

-That is not to say that ammunition should never be grouped with "arms" for purposes of the Second Amendment, or that magazines with a maximum capacity of ten rounds are not "arms," either.
+This founding-era source clearly distinguished between "arms," "ammunition," and a third category, 6 7 "accoutrements," analogous to accessories like expanded-capacity magazines.
+8 That is not to say that ammunition should never be grouped with "arms" for 9 purposes of the Second Amendment, or that magazines with a maximum capacity of ten rounds are not "arms," either.
 A magazine that is necessary to provide a constitutionally protected firearm with some number of bullets might be considered part of the "arm" because it is essential to the firearm's core function.
 Accord Jackson v.
 San Francisco, 746 F.3d 953, 967 (9th Cir.
 2014) ("A regulation eliminating a person's ability to obtain or use ammunition could thereby make it impossible to use firearms for their core purpose."); Fyock, 779 F.3d at 998 (recognizing corollary "but not unfettered" right to ammunition that is "necessary to render [constitutionally protected] firearms operable").